mlmaster1995/twitter-with-kafka-stream/README.md

 * pipeline: tweet stream -> kafka producer with avro schema -> app console
 * kafka producer runs in async mode so every ack from the broker will generate a callback for the message transfer status and printed as follows.
-* ```....message is unrelated and disposed....``` means the tweet messages from API has not any related keywords defined in ```tweet-message-trending-pipeline.properties```, but the related messages are pulished to the cluster.
+* tweet messages from API wihotu any related keywords will be disposed, and the related messages are pulished to the cluster.